RyanQuey/calvin-commentary-converter/README.md

 Therefore, don't install using `pip3 install`, but use `pip install`

 ## Install pandoc
-Needs pandoc 2.1 or later that allows lua filters, so get latest release using .deb file from pandoc releases on Github (NOTE as of Dec 2022, can do `apt-get install pandoc` if in new enough Ubuntu version.
+Needs pandoc 2.1 or later that allows lua filters, so get latest release using .deb file from pandoc releases on Github (NOTE as of Dec 2022, can do `sudo apt-get install pandoc` if in new enough Ubuntu version.
 18.04 Bionic, which ships with WSL2, is too old, giving 1.19.2, but focal or jammy (20.04 or 22.04) are fine.

 - https://github.com/jgm/pandoc/blob/master/INSTALL.md#linux